SuperHouse/esp-open-rtos/extras/lis3mdl/README.md

     if (sensor)
     {
-        // --- SYSTEM CONFIGURATION PART ----
+        #ifdef INT_USED

-        #if !defined (INT_USED)
+        /** --- INTERRUPT CONFIGURATION PART ---- */

-        // create a user task that fetches data from sensor periodically xTaskCreate(user_task_periodic, "user_task_periodic", TASK_STACK_DEPTH, NULL, 2, NULL);
+        // Interrupt configuration has to be done before the sensor is set

-        #else // INT_USED
+        // into measurement mode to avoid losing interrupts

-        // create a task that is triggered only in case of interrupts to fetch the data xTaskCreate(user_task_interrupt, "user_task_interrupt", TASK_STACK_DEPTH, NULL, 2, NULL);
+        // create an event queue to send interrupt events from interrupt

-        // create event queue
+        // handler to the interrupt task
         gpio_evt_queue = xQueueCreate(10, sizeof(uint8_t));

         // configure interupt pins for *INT* and *DRDY* signals and set the interrupt handler